 The Canadian Securities Institute® (CSI) is the most experienced and trusted financial educator endorsed by regulatory authorities across Canada.

-When investors choose to work with a Fellow of CSI (FCSI®), they can feel confident knowing these leaders are held to the highest standards of professionalism enforced through CSI's rigorous process.
+When investors choose to work with a CIM®, they can feel confident knowing these professionals are held to high standards enforced through CSI’s rigorous process.

 CODE OF ETHICS

-All FCSI®s agree to abide by the FCSI® Code of Ethics, both when applying for the designation and when renewing it annually.
-Abiding by the Code means an FCSI® commits to maintaining the highest level of professionalism when dealing with the public.
+All CIM® designation holders agree to abide by the CIM® Code of Ethics, both when applying for the designation and when renewing it annually.
+Abiding by the Code means a CIM® commits to maintaining a high level of professionalism when dealing with the public.

-CSI is committed to overseeing the ethical standards required of its Fellows.
-We monitor adherence to the FCSI® Code of Ethics through reviews, periodic audits of the Fellow's annual commitment and declaration requirements, handling public complaints and tracking news and regulatory reports.
+CSI is committed to overseeing the ethical standards it requires of its designation holders.
+We monitor adherence to the CIM® Code of Ethics. through reviews, periodic audits of the designation holder's annual commitment and declaration requirements, handling public complaints and tracking news and regulatory reports.

-All candidates are required to declare any legal action, allegations or complaints prior to being granted a fellowship and also each year upon renewal.
-This declaration includes a “Fit and Proper Requirement” which sets out the following situations for self-declaration:
+All candidates are required to declare any legal action, allegations or complaints prior to being granted a designation and also each year upon renewal of that designation.
+Beginning February 2019, ,this declaration has been adjusted to clarify the information to be declared and a “Fit and Proper Requirement” is now a component of the application.
+The requirement sets out the following situations for self-declaration: